-The CBT coordinates a range of initiatives that support youth, including: education awards to graduating high school students, field trip funding to schools in the CSBR for experiential learning opportunities, and sponsoring local youth to participate in the Students on Ice Foundation's annual Arctic expedition.
-The CBT supports youth leadership and decision-making by inviting youth to participate on the CBT Board of Directors and advisory granting committees.
-Further, the CBT provides youth-led grants for community projects spearheaded by local youth.
+The CBT coordinates a range of initiatives that support youth including education awards to graduating high school students and field trip funding to schools in the CSBR for experiential learning opportunities.
+The CBT supports youth leadership and decision-making by inviting youth to participate on the CBT Board of Directors and advisory committees.

-Initiatives and Programs Ongoing (0) or New (N) 2.1 Engage youth in conversations about how they would like to be more involved in the work of the CBT and a potential new youth leadership program, with a view to enhance youth involvement in decision making and direction setting.
-N 2.2 Develop partnerships for increasing funding and support for youth pursing education and training opportunities (such as Future Launch & Students on Ice).
-0 2.3 Celebrate the youth presently involved with CBT with a view to making participating with CBT as appealing option for more youth.
-0 2.4 Deliver education awards.
-0 2.5 Host SDG bootcamp for local youth.
-N 2.6 Create SDG curriculum based on local sustainability science and research utilizing StoryMaps.
-N
+Priority Actions Ongoing (0) or New (N) 2.1 Conduct an evaluation of the Empowering Youth activities and engage youth in conversations about how they would like to be involved in the CBT impact to develop program recommendations for future years.
+N 2.2 Develop partnerships for increasing funding and support for youth.
+0 2.3 Engage youth in the further restoration of the Clayoquot Lake cabin site.
+N 2.4 Continue to engage youth in the advisory committees and celebrate youth presently involved with CBT.
+0 2.5 Deliver education awards.
+0 2.6 Coordinate the development of curriculum based on local sustainability science and research utilizing the StoryMaps collection with support of PromoScience funding.
+0